 The Council values were developed through workshops with staff and Members and endorsed by Cabinet and Council in February 2016.
-They were launched and communicated to all staff in March 2016 and have been incorporated into the staff induction programme as well as the performance appraisal process and the staff are measured against these values annually.
+They were launched and communicated to all staff in March 2016 and have been incorporated into the staff induction programme as well as the performance appraisal process and the staff are measured against these values annually although the annual appraisal process usually undertaken in April/May has been delayed due to the Covid-19 crisis.